michellejm/mapping_arch_urban_hums/README.md

 Reading
 * Furman, Mark.
 "Mapping the Digital Empire: Google Earth and the process of postmodern cartography."
 New Media and Society, 2010.
 * Monmonier, Mark.
 "Elements of the Map" How to lie with maps.
 University of Chicago Press, 2014.
+* Monmonier, Mark.
+"The Peters Projection Controversy" Drawing the line: tales of maps and cartocontroversy

 Tutorial 05
 * [Projections](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Tutorials/05Projections.md)

-### Week 7 | October 20 | Literary (& imaginary) mapping
+### Week 7 | October 20 | Humanistic mapping
 Maps
-* Selections from Solnit

 Reading

-* Solnit, Rebecca, and Joshua Jelly-Schapiro.
-"Centers and Edges."
-Nonstop Metropolis: A New York City Atlas.
-Univ of California Press, 2016.
-* kanarinka.
-"The City Formerly Known as Cambridge: A Institute for Infinitely Small Things."
-Truth and Accountability in Geographic and Historical Visualizations.
-Routledge, 2011.
-* Piatti, Barbara, and Lorenz Hurni.
-"Cartographies of fictional worlds."
-Cartographic Journal 48.4 (2011): 218-223.
+* Drucker, Johanna.
+"Humanities approaches to graphical display."
+Digital Humanities Quarterly 5.1 (2011): 1-21.
+* Dear, Michael.
+"Geocreativity".
+In GeoHumanities: Art, History, Text at the Edge of Place, ed.
+Michael Dear (2011)
+* Mitchell, Peta. "‘The stratified record upon which we set our feet’: The spatial turn and the multilayering of history, geography, and geology," in (2011): 71-83.

 Tutorial 06
 * [Georeferencing](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Tutorials/06Georeferencing.md)